From RGB images to Dynamic Movement Primitives for planar tasks: Experimental validation

-To test our method we examine the problem of unveiling the stem of a grape-bunch, that is occluded by leaves.
+To validate our method and compare it against \cite{Arc_DMP_NN_Ude_2021} we consider the problem of unveiling the stem of a grape-bunch, that is occluded by leaves.
 Such a procedure is required as a preliminary step in case of an occluded stem in order to enable reaching and cutting of the stem of a grape-bunch during harvesting and it consists a part of the harvesting procedure that was developed within the BACCHUS project\footnote{ \ULurl{https://bacchus-project.eu}}.
 We treat this as a planar task, where the task plane is determined by the vineyard plane, which is assumed to be known.

-\subsection{Experimental Set-up}
+\subsubsection{Experimental Set-up}

-Our experimental set-up consists of two ur5 manipulators, one responsible for the unveiling of the stem using the gripper attached on its wrist and the other with a vision sensor on its wrist (in-hand camera) providing the RGB image of the scene (with resolution $480 \times 640$), as shown in Fig.\ref{fig:exp_setup}.
+Our experimental set-up consists of two ur5 manipulators, one responsible for the unveiling of the stem using a custom $3$D printed gripper attached on its wrist and the other with a realsense2 vision sensor on its wrist (in-hand camera) providing the RGB image of the scene (with resolution $480 \times 640$), as shown in Fig.\ref{fig:exp_setup}.
 A mock-up vine set-up is used with up to three plastic grapes and multiple leaves.
 The unveiling is to be performed w.r.t. the vision sensor.
-We assume that the system targets the grape with occluded stem that is closer to the center of the image.
+For scenes with multiple occluded grapebunches, we assume that the system targets the one that is closer to the center of the image.
 The gripper has a fixed aperture, and during each unveiling its orientation is fixed so that the gripper's axis is parallel to the camera's z-axis and the gripper's fingers are normal to the direction vector between the initial and target position of the projected image plane (Fig. \ref{fig:resnet_dmp}).

-\subsection{Collection of Demonstrations and Training}
+\subsubsection{Collection of Demonstrations and Training}